new ArchDataType(coreExpressionType, baseDataTypeNameToUse)

 isAvailableAsInputForFlowType(flowType) → {boolean}

-Returns whether or not this data type is available as a flow input for the specified flow type.
+Returns whether this data type is available as a flow input for the specified flow type.

 Parameters: